save_data

 • filename (str) – The name of the file to write the array to.
 The data is written out as an ASCII file.

-• bkg_id (int or str, optional) – Set if the background should be written out rather than the source (for a PHA data set).
+• bkg_id (int, str, or None, optional) – Set if the background should be written out rather than the source (for a PHA data set).

 • ascii (bool, optional) – If False then the data is written as a FITS format binary table.
 The default is True.
 The exact format of the output file depends on the I/O library in use (Crates or AstroPy).